Whether you were a victim or want to donate money, here's our advice to protect yourself after the storm

 If you’re going to buy perishable goods and household items to donate, realize it’s generally better to donate money (and time volunteering, if you’re close).
 The more layers of logistics there are for transporting things and figuring out what is needed where, the more ultimately goes to waste.
 Identify the experts, then trust them to spend the money where it will do the most good.

-Article last modified on September 1, 2017.
+Article last modified on November 1, 2017.
 Published by Debt.com, LLC .
+Mobile users may also access the AMP Version: Help After Hurricane Harvey: What You Can and Should Do - AMP.